Make Her Feel Welcome with Chic Points

 that helps me a lot.

-angle, rail/lightly touch the wall if necessary, or ask for someone’s hand if your shoes are quite difficult.posted almost 5 years ago
+angle, rail/lightly touch the wall if necessary, or ask for someone’s hand if your shoes are quite difficult.posted about 5 years ago

 I go down sideways.
 Well, almost sideways.